-Andrea Pető is Professor in the Department of Gender Studies at Central European University, Budapest, Hungary and a Doctor of Science of the Hungarian Academy of Sciences.
+Andrea Pető is Professor in the Department of Gender Studies at Central European University, Vienna Austria and a Doctor of Science of the Hungarian Academy of Sciences.
 She is teaching courses on European comparative social and gender history, gender and politics, women’s movements, qualitative methods, oral history, and the Holocaust.
 Author of 6 monographs, editor of 31 volumes, as well as 259 articles and chapters in books published in 23 languages.
 Her articles have appeared in leading journals including East European Politics and Society, Feminist Theory, NORA, Journal of Women’s History, European Journal of Women’s Studies, Clio, Baltic Worlds, European Politics and Society, International Women’s Studies Forum, The Journal of Intelligence History.

 In 2005, she was awarded the Officer’s Cross Order of Merit of the Republic of Hungary by the President of the Hungarian Republic and the Bolyai Prize by the Hungarian Academy of Sciences in 2006.
 In 2018 she was awarded the All European Academies Madame de Staël Prize for Cultural Values.

 She is on the editorial board of 6 international and 2 Hungarian academic journals.
 She also serves as an associate editor for The European Journal of Women’s Studies.

 She is serving on the Scientific Council of Foundation of Progressive Studies and in the European Feminist Platform of the Böll Foundation in Brussels.

 She has also been a guest professor at the universities of Toronto, Buenos Aires, Novi Sad, Stockholm and Frankfurt.
 She was a distinguished fellow at Institute of Contemporary History, München and ZIF of University of Bielefeld.